-The OT program has several policies and procedures of particular concern to students and is therefore included here.
+The OT program has a number of policies and procedures of particular concern to students and is therefore included here.
 Students are responsible for being aware of and adhering to these policies.

 Policy and Procedure: Health and Safety during Educational Experiences